Richard-S16/Richard-S16/README.md

 Being capable of developing high-quality applications, no matter if it's on the Web, Mobile or Desktop. <br>

 **What's your philosophy for choosing a technology?** <br>
-I usually choose the easiest and minimal route to get things done, even if it's not the most OPTIMAL route.
+I usually choose the minimal route to get things done, even if it's not the most OPTIMAL route.
 Using cross-platform technologies instead of going fully Native, for example <br>

 **Do you use AI in your workflow?** <br>
 YEP!
 Mostly chatGPT.<br>